d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 then drove the tanks into the forest and took another set of pictures.
 The so-trained classifier worked 'perfectly'.
-Unfortunately, all it had learned was to distinguish trees with shadows from trees without shadows—the first set of pictures was taken in the early morning, the second one at noon.
+Unfortunately, all it had learned was to distinguish trees with shadows from trees without shadows---the first set of pictures was taken in the early morning, the second one at noon.

 #### Nonstationary distributions